 SEO Content Writing Tip #3: Update the alt tags on your images to include your keyword

-If you include images in your content (and you should), make sure the keyword you’re targeting is in the alternative text tags.
+If you include images in your content (and you should), make sure the keyword you’re targeting is in the alternative or alt text tags.

 SEO Content Writing Tip #4: Don’t forget about your meta description

 Meta descriptions are one of the few pieces of information a searcher has on hand—and right in front of them—when they’re deciding whether to click on your content or a different article in the SERP: that’s why.
 It, along with the title tag and URL, are your tools for marketing your content on the SERP.

 Don’t sleep on your meta descriptions.
 Including your primarily keyword, or popular variations of it, in your meta description will signal to searchers that what you’ve written aligns with what they’re searching for.